isomerpages/tp-virtualcampus/_events/Highlights/Temasek Olympiad x SpecTACular.md

 <summary><strong>Go Green with TP!</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>At TP, we are dedicated to promoting and supporting the sustainability
+<p>At TP, we are committed to supporting the sustainability cause.
+For this
-cause.
-We strongly encourage you to bring your own bottles for this fun day at the <strong>Temasek Olympiad x SpecTACular</strong>, where you can conveniently refill your bottles at the designated water points at the TP Stadium to stay hydrated.</p>
+fun-filled day, we strongly encourage you to bring your own bottles, where you can refill them conveniently at the designated water points around the TP Sports Complex to stay refreshed and hydrated.</p>
 </div>
 </details>
 </div>